germanalvarez15/md_to_site/README.md

 ## Output

-The generated HTML file (`default.html`) includes:
+The tool generates:
+1. **HTML file** (`default.html`): Contains your converted Markdown with proper HTML5 structure
+2. **CSS file** (`style.css`): Automatically copied from the selected theme

+Features of generated HTML:
 - Proper HTML5 structure
-- Your Markdown content converted to semantic HTML
+- Semantic HTML from Markdown conversion
+- Linked stylesheet for styling
 - Support for code blocks with syntax highlighting classes
-- Properly formatted headings, paragraphs, lists, and more
+- Properly formatted headings, paragraphs, lists, blockquotes, and more

 ## Use Cases